timm/gold/README.md

     src="https://zenodo.org/badge/263210595.svg" alt="DOI"></a></p><br clear=all>

-# awk10/src

 We like GAWK.
 A lot.
 The simplicity and power of GAWK often make it just the right tool for the job.

 <img align="right" src="http://murphymac.com/slib/images/your-first-shell-script.jpg">

 Off-the-shelf GAWK  is  a procedural language.
 GOLD extends that language to support:

 - objects and nested objects;
     - and simple access to nested structures;
 - polymorphism;
 - unit tests;
 - literate programming.

+A little GAWK goes a long way.
+For example, one interesting feature of GOLD was just how easy it was to implement those extensions.

 Share and enjoy.